-Lee said she had taken a south-bound train from Dhoby Ghaut to Marina Bay in order to secure a seat on the north-bound train to Choa Chu Kang, where she was going to watch a movie.
+Lee said she took a south-bound train from Dhoby Ghaut to Marina Bay in order to secure a seat on the north-bound train to Choa Chu Kang, where she was going to watch a movie.

 "If I heard other people saying negative things about me (on the train), I would have given up my seat straight away," she said, revealing that she was oblivious to being photographed.